 The Act is intended to ensure that you get consistent service from your landlord, even if you decide to move to another organisation.
-If you are an existing tenant, your tenancy agreement automatically became an occupation contract from 1st December 2022.
+Your tenancy agreement changed to an ‘occupancy contract’ on 1 December 2022.

 Contracts